mustachedk/beacon-bacon-ios-demo/README.md

 ## GET STARTED

-1. Request an API Key from https://beaconbacon.nosuchagency.com (Read how to get setup Places/Points of Interest/Beacons etc. at [here](https://github.com/nosuchagency/beacon-bacon))
+1. Request an API Key from https://beaconbacon.nosuchagency.com <br>(Read how to get setup Places / Points of Interest / Beacons etc. [here](https://github.com/nosuchagency/beacon-bacon))
 2. BBConfig.h -> BB_API_KEY -> Insert your API Key

 You are now able to use the lib.